localstack/docs/content/en/developer-guide/Concepts/index.md

 ### LPM concepts

 #### Packages and installers
 LPM manages the downloaded dependencies via packages and installers.
 A package defines a specific kind of software we need for certain services, for example [dynamodb-local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
 It also encapsulates general information like name, available versions, etc., and manages the access to the actual installer that is used.
 The installer manages all installation-related information: the destination, the actual installation routine, etc. There are various types of installers available, depending on what we need to install (OS-level packages, executables, jar files, GitHub assets,...), so before you start reinventing the wheel, please check if there is a suitable installer available.

 For example, if you need to download a jar file, you can use the `DownloadInstaller` base class.
 You then overwrite it in a manner like `<MyDownloadName>Installer(DownloadInstaller)` and all you need to provide is the download link (more in the example below).
 Most of the base installers work in a similar fashion.

 Packages and installers can usually be found in `packages.py` in the `localstack/services/<service>` folder of the service that requires the dependency.
 Dependencies that are required by multiple services are saved under `localstack/packages`.

-Regarding installed versions, it is important to note that lpm will not install arbitrary versions it does not "know" about, even if those versions exist for the provided package.
-For example, if you attempt to install the latest version for a dependency (e.g. stepfunctions-local) but the lpm package only supports a certain, pinned version, the installation will fail.
+Regarding installed versions, it is important to note that LPM will not install arbitrary versions it does not "know" about, even if those versions exist for the provided package.
+For example, if you attempt to install the latest version for a dependency (e.g. stepfunctions-local) but the lpm-package only supports a certain, pinned version, the installation will fail.
 Resources that do not use versions (e.g. because there is only a link to the newest one) generally use `latest` as version name.
-Different versions of a package use would use different installer objects.
+Different versions of a package would use different installer objects.

 #### Installation targets
 To keep things nice and clean, LPM installs packages in two locations, `static_libs` and `var_libs`.

 `static_libs` is `.filesystem/usr/lib/localstack`.
 It is used for packages installed at build time.
-Regarding the docker container, they are installed in a non-host-mounted volume, and the directory is re-created whenever a container is recreated.
-This is the default target if a package is installed if it is installed in the aforementioned way via `python -m localstack.cli.lpm install`.
+Regarding the docker container, the packages are installed in a non-host-mounted volume, and the directory is re-created whenever a container is recreated.
+This is the default target if a package is installed in the aforementioned way via `python -m localstack.cli.lpm install`.

 `var_libs` is `.filesystem/var/lib/localstack`.
-It is used for packages installed at runtime.
-Regarding the docker container, they are installed in a host-mounted volume, and the content of the directory will persist across multiple containers.
-This is the default target if a package is installed at runtime directly in the code.
+It is the main and default location used for packages installed at runtime.
+Regarding the docker container, the packages are installed in a host-mounted volume, and the content of the directory will persist across multiple containers.

 #### Installation life-cycle
 The installer base class provides two methods to manage potentially necessary side tasks for the installation: `_prepare_installation` and `_post_process`.
 These methods simply `pass` by default and need to be overwritten should they be needed.
 Most notably, they are used for the OS-level packages to add repositories to the OS-package-manager like `apt`.

 #### Plugins mechanism
-For lpm to be able to discover a package, we expose it via the package plugins mechanism.
-This means usually to write a function that returns the current package instance and mark it with the `@package` decorator (check the example below).
+For LPM to be able to discover a package, we expose it via the package plugins mechanism.
+This is usually done by writing a function in `plugins.py` that returns the current package instance and marking it with the `@package` decorator (check the example below).
 It can be passed additional conditions to determine whether this should actually be loaded or not.

 #### Special mention: OSPackageInstaller
 Package installers that install packages on operating system level (like PostgreSQL) work a bit differently since they need to use the underlying package manager of the OS.
 At the time of writing and its foreseeable future, the supported operating systems for these installers are: